salrashid123/gcpcompat-aws/README.md

-## Exchange AWS Credentials for GCP Credentials using GCP STS Service
+## GCP Workload Identity Federation using AWS Credentials

 This is a sample procedure that will exchange a long term or short term AWS credential for a GCP credential.